 These consolidated financial statements incorporate the financial statements of the Company and its subsidiaries (Evrim Exploration Canada Corp. ("EEC"), 1124798 B.C.
 Ltd., 1174610 B.C.
-Ltd., Evrim Resources (Barbados) Ltd., Minera Evrim, S.A. de C.V. ("Minera"), Servicios Mineros Orotac, S.A. de C.V. ("SMO"), Opata Resources, S.A. de C.V. ("Opata"), Minera Inmet Mexico S.A. de C.V. ("Inmet"), and Evrim Resources USA Inc. ("Evrim US").
-As a result of the Arrangement on August 18, 2020, the Company acquired Renaissance and its subsidiaries including Renaissance Exploration Inc., and Kinetic Gold Corp.
+Ltd., Evrim Resources (Barbados) Ltd., Minera Evrim, S.A. de C.V. ("Minera"), Servicios Mineros Orotac, S.A. de C.V. ("SMO"), Opata Resources, S.A. de C.V. ("Opata"), Minera Inmet Mexico S.A. de C.V. ("Inmet"), Evrim Resources USA Inc. ("Evrim US"), Renaissance Gold Inc., Renaissance Exploration Inc., and Kinetic Gold Corp.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commenced until the date that control ceases.
 Control is based on whether an investor has power over the investee and the ability to use its power over the investee to affect the value of returns.
 All significant intercompany transactions and balances have been eliminated.

-Notes to the Condensed Interim Consolidated Financial Statements Three-Month Period Ended March 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to the Condensed Interim Consolidated Financial Statements Six-Month Periods Ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)